 With the advances in technology in mind, I decided the opportunity of releasing my entire archive digitally, rather than mere selections as magazine articles or as a book, was too good to miss.
 This would allow those people with interests, such as mentioned above, to search for relevant innformation. (sic) The files contain information about every pub that has been found to exist in each of the districts within the Black Country, along with a number of illustrations.

 A number of years have passed since the first CD came out.
 In that time I have looked at a lot more sources of information (discovering some new old pubs), acquired many more photographs, and made many helpful friends.
-Thanks to the many people such as Denis Harper and Robert Walker, who have allowed their own photographs to be used.
+Thanks to the many people such as Denis Harper and Keith Hodgkins, who have allowed their own photographs to be used.
 In 2010 I was asked by the relatives of the late John V. Richards to sort through his own archive of material, in order to redistribute it to appropriate groups.
 This has been very useful in confirming, and providing new, information.
 I have also been asked to disseminate information gathered by Jim Laws, Wolverhampton CAMRA’s pub preservation officer/pub historian, who is unfortunately incapacitated.

 The work, as ever, continues.